-Fall’s bountiful butternut squash serves as centerpiece of this healthy, crowd-pleasing appetizer.
+Fall’s bountiful butternut squash serves as the centerpiece of this healthy, crowd-pleasing appetizer.

-Crostini is Italian for “little toast,” and these butternut squash and ricotta versions of this classic Italian dish are a fun and healthy choice for your next gathering.
+Crostini is Italian for “little toast,” and this butternut squash and ricotta version of the classic Italian dish is a fun and healthy choice for your next gathering.

 At November’s Rooted Community Health Vandy Cooks event, we featured the traditionally leavened (also known as sourdough) bread of Gnarwhal Bakery in Nashville, Tennessee.
 Baker and owner Michael Matson says that he hopes Gnarwhal will be a vital member of the Nashville community by providing bread that is healthy, wholesome and valuable to the people of Nashville.
 Michael demonstrates his commitment to environmental sustainability by sourcing flours from organic producers in the South.
 All of his breads are mixed by hand and baked in a wood-fired brick oven.

 - 1 (2-pound) butternut squash, peeled and seeded, cut into ½ inch cubes (about 4 cups)

 - Coarse sea salt